celyes/flixflex/README.md

 # FlixFlex

-This repository contains the backend API source code for FlixFlex movie app.
+This repository contains the backend API source code for the FlixFlex movie app.

 ### requirements
 - PHP >= 8.1